jovezhong/real-time-milvus/README.md

 ### Timeplus Proton

-It's recommended to install Timeplus Proton as a binary, instead as Docker.
+It's recommended to install Timeplus Proton as a binary, instead as a Docker container.
 So that it can connect to the local Kafka server without extra configuration.

 Create a new folder and run following commands